 - Provide day-to-day management and oversight of the LQCD-ext II computing facilities at his/her site.
-This includes providing adequate user support to the USQCD community - Ensure that project funds are being expended according to the project plan and identifying weaknesses in the execution of the project plan that need to be addressed. - Obtain necessary resources and approvals from laboratory management and coordinate resources contributed by the laboratory - Provide technical oversight of the LQCD-ext II computing resources at the host site including the monitoring and reporting of system performance metrics such as uptime and usage. - Implement and monitor user allocations as determined by the Scientific Program Committee. - Deploy software consistent with the project plan for the integration of necessary software developed by other projects such as the LQCD SciDAC projects and the International Lattice Data Grid (ILDG) project. - Lead the hardware selection process for deployments at his/her site, in a manner consistent with the project hardware procurement and deployment, and in consultation with the CPM and partner Site Managers. - Assist in the annual budget planning and allocation process, and in the preparation of detailed planning documents, including the WBS and performance milestones at a level appropriate for external review. - Track progress of site-specific project milestones. - Prepare and submit monthly status reports, including expenditures and effort, to the CPM and ACPM - Prepare materials for external oversight and reviews and participate in external review activities, as necessary.
+This includes providing adequate user support to the USQCD community - Ensure that project funds are being expended according to the project plan and identifying weaknesses in the execution of the project plan that need to be addressed. - Obtain necessary resources and approvals from laboratory management and coordinate resources contributed by the laboratory - Provide technical oversight of the LQCD-ext II computing resources at the host site including the monitoring and reporting of system performance metrics such as uptime and usage. - Implement and monitor user allocations as determined by the Scientific Program Committee. - Deploy software consistent with the project plan for the integration of necessary software developed by other projects such as the LQCD SciDAC projects and the International Lattice Data Grid (ILDG) project. - Participate in the hardware selection process for deployments at his/her site, representing their host laboratory facilities and operations capabilities.. - Lead the hardware deployment activities at his/her site. - Assist in the annual budget planning and allocation process, and in the preparation of detailed planning documents, including the WBS and performance milestones at a level appropriate for external review. - Track progress of site-specific project milestones. - Prepare and submit monthly status reports, including expenditures and effort, to the CPM and ACPM - Prepare materials for external oversight and reviews and participate in external review activities, as necessary.